Skip to content

 Down Syndrome Misconceptions Shattered by New Film

-The film is titled Where Hope Grows and features Hollywood actor Kris Polaha and a 22-year-old young man with Down syndrome named David DeSanctis who had never acted before in his life.
-Both gave stellar performances.
+The film Where Hope Grows features Hollywood actor Kris Polaha and a 22-year-old man with Down syndrome named David DeSanctis.
+DeSanctis had never acted before in his life, but he gave stellar performances.

-The story in the film is both heart warming and inspirational as well.
-It is all about an aspiring baseball player named Calvin Campbell, played by Kris Polaha, who makes it all the way to the major leagues, only to choke under pressure and fail miserably.
-Campbell turns to self pity and alcohol until he meets Produce, played by David DeSanctis.
+The story in the film is both heartwarming and inspirational.
+It is about an aspiring baseball player named Calvin Campbell, played by Kris Polaha, who makes it all the way to the major leagues, only to choke under pressure and fail miserably.
+Campbell turns to self-pity and alcohol until he meets Produce, played by David DeSanctis.

-In the film Produce builds a friendship with down-in-the-mouth Calvin and ultimately lifts him out of his self-pitying existence and inspires him to change.
+In the film, Produce builds a friendship with down-in-the-mouth Calvin, ultimately lifting him out of his self-pitying existence and inspiring him to change.

 Back To Top